NazimMertBilgi/NTier-SqlKata-GraphQL/README.md

 ## generateNTier.js

-This file is responsible for generating C# classes, Data Access Layer (DAL), Business Layer, and API controllers from database tables.
+This file is responsible for generating C# classes, Data Access Layer (DAL), Business Layer, API controllers, and GraphQL schema, queries, and types from database tables.

 ### Functions